Imjin War: Military Training Agency

-The establishment of the Military Training Agency was concretized after the events following the Imjin War, when King Seonjo fled and then returned in October of the 26th year of his reign (1598).
-The Military Training Agency (훈련도감, 訓鍊都監) was a new central military camp established to overcome the Japanese in the Imjin War.
 When the existing military system (군제, 軍制) collapsed during the war, the Training Headquarters was established as a policy to address the situation.
 At that time, based on the suggestions of military commanders such as Ryu Seong-ryong, who held military command as the Three Provinces Military Inspector, the Training Manual was established with a focus on relieving the hungry and cultivating elite soldiers, providing a monthly salary of 9 dou and organizing them as specialized troops in artillery, combat, and marksmanship according to the Zhejiang Military Strategy in the military treatise "Gihyo Sinseo."
 Therefore, the Training Manual Army was organized as a specialized unit of the Three Provinces troops, with a focus on the principles of "treating many as treating few" and emphasizing "clear responsibilities and disciplined squads" based on the fundamental spirit of "Gihyo Sinseo."
 However, although it was organized as a specialized unit of the three types of soldiers, it was primarily organized around artillery for overcoming the Imjin War.
 Therefore, the Military Training Agency was initially established as artillery and later incorporated the Volunteer Corps as assassins and included gatekeepers and archers, and the organization as a three-type soldier was achieved after June of the 27th year of King Seonjo's reign.

-The establishment of the Military Training Agency, as can be seen from its name as "Doe-gam," was not a legally supported military camp from the beginning.
-In other words, in the initial stages of its establishment, it was a temporary military camp that literally divided the national army into three types and trained them professionally to overcome the Imjin War.
-However, it gradually became a permanent military camp for the defense of the capital after the restoration, and there were many twists and turns in this process.
+The Military Training Agency was a temporary military camp that divided the national army into three types and trained them professionally to overcome the Imjin War.
+However, it gradually became a permanent military camp for the defense of the capital after the restoration.